-The 2016 EBFM Road Map included action items to develop engagement strategies to facilitate the participation of partners and stakeholders in the EBFM process.
+The 2016 EBFM Road Map included Action Items to develop engagement strategies to facilitate the participation of partners and stakeholders in the EBFM process.
+Effective implementation of EBFM will require close coordination and collaboration with management partners.
 Successful coordination and collaboration have been particularly evident where NOAA Fisheries has supported and maintained staff teams to jointly share and address science and management concerns around these large-scale and strategic issues.

-NOAA Fisheries' communication and coordination work includes both broad communication items aimed at the public such as news releases, articles, and websites, and targeted communication items like reports to partner management organizations.
-Building on the communication and coordination action items from the 2016 EBFM Road Map, the action items that NOAA Fisheries will use to develop annual and longer-term milestones to implement Goal 1.c are:
+NOAA Fisheries' communication and coordination work includes both broad communication items aimed at the public (such as news releases, articles, and websites) and targeted communication items like reports to partner management organizations.
+Building on the communication and coordination Action Items from the 2016 EBFM Road Map, NOAA Fisheries will use the following Action Items to develop annual and longer-term milestones to implement Goal 1.c: